 What is retreat life like?

-Most courses follow a typical daily schedule that starts at 5:30 am and ends at 10:00 pm.
+Most courses follow a typical daily schedule that starts at 6 am and ends at 9 pm.
 The day is spent in silent practice with alternate periods of sitting and walking meditation.
 Three meals are served – breakfast, lunch and a light dinner.
 Comprehensive meditation instruction and talks about the Buddha’s teachings are offered daily.
 In addition, group or individual meetings with the teachers about meditation practice take place at regular intervals.
 A short work-as-practice period is set aside each day, usually lasting 45 minutes–1 hour.
 This gives retreatants an opportunity for mindfulness during everyday activities, from chopping vegetables or washing dishes to vacuuming or cleaning bathrooms.
-This voluntary service period is essential to the smooth operation of InsightLA and allows us to provide our courses at affordable rates.
-Our retreat environment, with its simple yet nourishing lifestyle has been developed over several decades and is designed to support and enhance your meditation practice.
+This voluntary service period is essential to the smooth operation of BBRC and allows us to provide our courses at affordable rates.

 What is a daily schedule like?

-Here is a typical daily Retreat Center schedule.
+Here is a typical daily schedule.
 Please note that it is only tentative – a more precise schedule will be available on your arrival.

-10:45 am – Walking meditation or meetings with teachers
+10:45 am – Sitting Meditation or meetings with teachers

 5:00 pm – Light Dinner